Catching Mice The Humane Way: How To Set A Mouse Trap

 - Safe for Pets and Kids: Traditional traps or poison can pose risks to pets and little ones.
 Live traps are a safer alternative.

-- Effective: When used correctly, live traps can be just as effective as traditional snap traps.
+- Effective: When used correctly, live traps can be just as effective as traditional snap traps in capturing mice.

 Choosing The Right Live Mouse Trap

-Live mouse traps come in a variety of shapes and sizes, so it’s important to choose one that suits your needs.
+Live traps for mice come in a variety of shapes and sizes, so it’s important to choose one that suits your needs.
 Here are the main types:

 - Box Traps: These rectangular traps allow mice to enter but not exit.
-They’re simple and effective.
+They’re simple, effective, and one of the most common types used for live trapping mice.

-- Tube Traps: Shaped like a cylinder, these traps work by tipping and sealing the mouse inside.
+- Tube Traps: Shaped like a cylinder, these traps work by tipping and sealing the mouse inside once triggered.

-- Multiple-Catch Traps: If you suspect you have more than one mouse, these traps can catch several at a time.
+- Multiple-Catch Traps: If you suspect you have more than one mouse, these traps can catch several at a time, making them ideal for larger infestations.

-When choosing a trap, consider the size of the infestation and the area you’re working in.
-For a single mouse, a small box trap should do the trick.
-For larger problems, opt for a multiple-catch trap.
+When choosing a trap, consider the size of the infestation and the area in which you’re working.
+For a single mouse, a small box trap should suffice.
+For larger problems, or if you suspect rats are involved, opt for a multiple-catch trap.
+For more extensive rodent issues, consider professional rat control Vancouver services to address both mice and rats effectively.

 How To Set A Live Mouse Trap